leewc/leewc.github.io/_posts/articles/2024-02-05-csv-with-awk.md

 AWK itself has been confusing for me throughout the years.
 So breaking this down step by step:
  - `cat example.csv` will pipe out the contents of the file into AWK
  - `-F','` defines you want to separate the string on ','
- - `cmd="./md5.sh " ` creates a variable in awk and allows for commands to be executed
+ - `cmd="./md5.sh " ` creates a variable in awk and allows for commands to be executed.
+Note the extra space after the script name, it's necessary otherwise AWK will not leave a space in between the command and the value passed in.
  - `cmd $1` tells AWK to run the cmd variable with $1, which in our example above, be `jane`, `john`, `alice`, `bob`.
  - `| getline result` will store the output of the executed command (output of `md5.sh`)
  - `close(cmd)` simply closes the temporary files created
  - Finally, the print command dictates `$0` (the whole string), and `","` and the `"result"`

+> Update
+> Turns out the command above might also include the return code, depending on the script and version of awk.
+Here's another one to try:
+> `cat example.csv| awk -F',' '{ cmd="./md5.sh "$1 ;while ( ( cmd | getline result ) > 0 ) {print result","$0 } close(cmd)}'`

 Hope this was helpful!